n0kovo/danish-wordlists/README.md

 # Danish wordlists
 ## Collection of danish wordlists for cracking danish passwords
+(See also [Danish Phone Wordlist Generator](https://github.com/narkopolo/danish_phone_wordlist_generator) for generating wordlists of Danish phone numbers by geographical area and/or usage (landline, mobile, services etc.).

 Filename  | Lines | Description | Source
 ------------- | ------------- | ------------- | -------------